Dear reader of ADxS.org, please excuse the disruption.

 Stereoacuity is the ability of a person to recognize objects along different distances as separate entities.

-Several studies report impaired stereoacuity in children with ADHD.15 Stereoacuity (depth perception) was impaired in 26% of children with ADHD, compared to 6% of those without.6
+Several studies report impaired stereoacuity in children with ADHD.15 Stereoacuity (depth perception) was impaired in 26% of children with ADHD, compared to 6% of non-affected children.6

 4. Strabismus / heterophoria (strabismus / latent strabismus) in ADHD (+ 93 % to + 700 %)